JulienBarreira/speech-to-text/README.md

 # Speech to Text

-Fill an input field using Google Speech to Text API
+Fill an form input using Google Speech to Text API

 ## Getting Started